shuait/cvat/cvat/apps/documentation/user_guide.md

 ### Basic navigation

 1. Use arrows below to move on next/previous frame.
-To see the keyboard shortcut, hover your mouse pointer over an UI element.
+To see the keyboard shortcut, hover your mouse pointer over an UI element (D and F keys for left and right respectively).

     ![](static/documentation/images/image008.jpg)

 2. An image can be zoomed in/out using mouse's wheel.
 The image will be zoomed relative to your current cursor position.
 Thus if you point on an object it will be under your mouse during zooming process.

-3. An image can be moved/shifted by holding left mouse button inside some area without annotated objects.
-If ``Shift`` key is pressed then all annotated objects are ignored otherwise a highlighted bounding box will be moved instead of the image itself.
-Usually the functionality is used together with zoom to precisely locate an object of interest.
+3. An image can be moved/shifted by dragging the image.

 ### How to annotate